jbasko/wr-profiles/docs/README.md

 A **live** profile always consults environment variables (`os.environ`) whereas a **frozen** profile does so only during instantiation and when explicitly loaded with `load()` method.

+### Scenarios

+##### Current Active Profile

+Current active profile is always available through the instance of your profile class which is instantiated with no arguments:

+    warehouse_profile = WarehouseProfile()

+Normally you'd only need a single instance of your profile class.

+##### Concrete Profile

+To work with a concrete profile which may not necessarily be activated, use `get_instance` factory method:

+    staging = WarehouseProfile.get_instance('staging')

+By default, this profile will be frozen which means it will be loaded only once during instantiation.
+If you want it to always consult environment variables, pass `is_live=True`:

+    staging = WarehouseProfile.get_instance('staging', is_live=True)

+##### Activate Profile

+To activate a profile, call `activate` method on a frozen instance of the profile without any arguments, or, `activate(profile_name)` on the live current profile instance:

+    staging.activate()

+    # or:

+    warehouse_profile.activate('staging')